tektoncd/pipeline/docs/taskruns.md

 ```
 `StepOverrides` and `SidecarOverrides` must include the `name` field and may include `resources`.
 No other fields can be overridden.
+If the overridden `Task` uses a [`StepTemplate`](./tasks.md#specifying-a-step-template), configuration on
+`Step` will take precedence over configuration in `StepTemplate`, and configuration in `StepOverride` will
+take precedence over both.

+When merging resource requirements, different resource types are considered independently.
+For example, if a `Step` configures both CPU and memory, and a `StepOverride` configures only memory,
+the CPU values from the `Step` will be preserved.
+Requests and limits are also considered independently.
+For example, if a `Step` configures a memory request and limit, and a `StepOverride` configures only a
+memory request, the memory limit from the `Step` will be preserved.

 ### Specifying `LimitRange` values